 After the second Palestinian intifada, two controversial Israeli legacies remain.

-- Stop the secular jihad against the Orthodox on Holocaust Remembrance Day
+- Stop the Secular Jihad on Holocaust Day

 These are the separation fence and the revival of the communal sing-along.

 Communal singing in Israel had at once withered, suffering from aging fans and local disdain.
 But for nearly a decade now, its rebirth has been nourished, with many new players joining the scene.
 They included singers such as Einat Sarouf; Moshe Lahav and his Big Tisch show; and the Zemereshet group which specializes in reviving rare and forgotten songs from the early years of the Yishuv (the Jewish settlement in Palestine).